QIB-Sheffield/mdreg/README.md

 # MDR_Library
  Open-source, platform independent library for model-driven registration in quantitative renal MRI.
- Currently developed for the iBEAt study
+ Currently developed for the iBEAt study.
+ Models included: T1, T2, T2*, DTI, IVIM (mono-exponential only), DCE-MRI.
+ To be extended for: MT, PC-MRI, ASL.